Metsugami/dotfiles/README.md

 ### `/nano`

-Most of the syntax highlighters were "stollen" from <https://github.com/scopatz/nanorc>
+Most of the syntax highlighters were "stolen" from <https://github.com/scopatz/nanorc>

 ### `/plasma-color-scheme`